joshbegley/nyt-latest/README.md

 `The play has been frequently used by the Philadelphia Eagles and quarterback Jalen Hurts in short-yardage situations.`\
 https://nytimes.com/athletic/6245224/2025/04/01/nfl-tush-push-vote-tabled/

-**NFL owners approve rule for both teams to possess ball in regular season OT**\
+**NFL owners approve rule for both teams to possess ball in regular-season OT**\
-`The new regular season overtime rules will now more closely resemble the playoff format.`\
+`The new regular-season overtime rules will now more closely resemble the playoff format.`\
 https://nytimes.com/athletic/6246849/2025/04/01/nfl-overtime-rule-change-expanded-replay-assist/

 **After a Terminal Cancer Diagnosis, a Lawyer Seeks Revenge**\